Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/sound.md

 + `"Global"`
 + An existing playlist name
 + A zone type name
-+ A zone id with/without level
++ A zone ID with/without level

 Here are some of the game playlists:
 ::: details Playlists